XiaoqiongGu/Armas_Chandra_2022_CovidVaccine/README.md

-## Repository accompanying Armas and Chandra et al. Contextualizing SARS-CoV-2 Wastewater-Based Surveillance in the COVID-19 Vaccination Era
+## Repository accompanying Armas and Chandra et al. Contextualizing  Wastewater-Based Surveillance in the COVID-19 Vaccination Era

-Link to the manuscript: to be added
+Link to the manuscript: [https://doi.org/10.1016/j.envint.2022.107718](https://doi.org/10.1016/j.envint.2022.107718)

 The replication notebook uses files containing qPCR Ct calls and metadata.
 It calculate the WC ratio and makes final plots.